ruby-logic/delayed_paperclip_apartment/README.md

 --------

-Global defaults for all delayed_paperclip instances in your app can be defined by changing the DelayedPaperclip.options Hash, this can be useful for setting a default ‘processing image,’ so you won’t have to define it in every `process_in_background` definition.
+Global defaults for all delayed_paperclip instances in your app can be defined by changing the DelayedPaperclipApartment.options Hash, this can be useful for setting a default ‘processing image,’ so you won’t have to define it in every `process_in_background` definition.

-If you’re using Rails you can define a Hash with default options in config/application.rb or in any of the config/environments/\*.rb files on `config.delayed_paperclip_defaults`, these will get merged into DelayedPaperclip.options as your Rails app boots.
+If you’re using Rails you can define a Hash with default options in config/application.rb or in any of the config/environments/\*.rb files on `config.delayed_paperclip_defaults`, these will get merged into DelayedPaperclipApartment.options as your Rails app boots.
 An example:

 ```ruby
 module YourApp